pypy/pypy/rpython/jit/metainterp/ruleopt/README.md

 Some `IntBound` methods cannot be used in Z3 proofs because they have too complex control flow.
-If that is the case, they can have Z3-equivalent formulations defined, in the `test_z3intbound.Z3IntBound` class.
+If that is the case, they can have Z3-equivalent formulations defined, in the `test_z3intbound.Z3IntBound` class (in every case this is done, it's a potential proof hole if the Z3 friendly reformulation and the real implementation differ from each other, therefore extra care is required to make very sure they are equivalent).

-If that is too hard as well, it's possible to skip the proof of individual rules by adding `SORRY_Z3` to its body:
+If that is too hard as well, it's possible to skip the proof of individual rules by adding `SORRY_Z3` to its body (but we should try not to do that too often):

 ```
 eq_different_knownbits: int_eq(x, y)